 - Adrienne Kirby, Sydney Medical School NHMRC Clinical Trials Centre

-The project will run for three and a half years, commencing in 2012.
+The project commenced in late 2012 and will run for three and a half years.

 - National Health and Medical Research Council (NHMRC).

 - Telethon Institute for Child Health Research

 - Northern Territory Department of Health